H.M. Rawat

 H.M.
-Rawat, otherwise known as Hassam Moussa Rawat Corporate, was established in 1959 and trades in the IOI (Indian Ocean Islands region; Reunion Island, Mauritius, Madagascar, Seychelles) with sub offices overseas.
-Based in Port-Louis, the company specializes in the import of luxury general goods, machinery, fast food, catering, hotel, agriculture and brand mobile phones.
+Rawat Corporate, was established in 1959 and trades in the IOI (Indian Ocean Islands region; Reunion Island, Mauritius, Madagascar, Seychelles) with sub offices overseas.
+Based in Port-Louis, the company engages in the import of luxury and general goods, machinery, fast food, catering, hotel, agriculture and brand mobile phones.

-The Rawat family has had a business legacy in Mauritius for over 120 years, with the arrival of Ismael Hossen Rawat, patriarch of the Rawat family self-proclaimed to have ancestral origins from Surat province of Gujarat in western India, and is credited for developing Mauritian cinema into a flourishing industry with the acquisition of the Port Louis Theatre and Variety Show Co from Antoine Guerin, in 1922.
+The Rawat family have been established in Mauritius and other countries for over 120 years.
+With the arrival of Ismael Hossen Rawat, patriarch of the Rawat family proclaimed to have ancestral origins from Surat province of Gujarat in western India, and is credited for developing Mauritian cinema into a flourishing industry with the acquisition of the Port Louis Theatre and Variety Show Co from Antoine Guerin, in 1922.
 The group today is led by the two sons of Hassam Moussa Rawat: Group Chairman & CEO, Mr Mohamad Ameen H. Rawat, and Group CEO, brother Mr. Mohamad Ali H. Rawat, who both joined the family enterprise in 1982 and launched their Mobile Telecommunications sector in 2000.

 The group now have the only Nokia Concept Store in all of Sub-Saharan Africa, and are in the process of breaking into a new market venture with “Renewable Energy” business unit, in line with Mauritius government policy of “Maurice Ile Durable”, which will design, supply, build and maintain on-grid and off-grid solar photovoltaic power plants to domestic, corporate, institutional and public sectors.